bravecorvus/prometheus/Quickstart.md

                   Driver Input 2 [7       10] Driver Input 3
                Motor Power (12V) [8        9] Enable 3, 4 Driver Channels
 ```
+**The "u" in the center top signifies the divit you see on the chip to differentiate top from bottom**
 source: [TexasInstruments](http://www.ti.com/lit/ds/symlink/l293.pdf)

 Where the u at the top center represents the divet in the chip to show which side is up.
 We only need to use one side of the chip.